heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz create -t "sample test xyz" -d "sample creation"
 ```

-When you create a new Space, the SpaceID will be generated automatically.
+When you create a new space, the SpaceID will be automatically generated.

 !!! tip

-    the `upload` command can also automatically generate a new space ID for you
+    the `upload` command can also automatically generate a new space ID for you if it is not specified

 ##### Options